Clinical trials in TB

 “Identification of a possible prognostic marker for higher risk of recurrent CMV reactivation”

-This ongoing multicenter observational study in a cohort of allogenic hematopoietic stem cell transplantation (allo-HSCT) recipients aims to validate the suitability of Lophius’ T-Track® CMV assay to assess the functionality of CMV-reactive effector cells and to predict recurrent CMV reactivation in allo-HSCT patients.
+This multicenter observational study in a cohort of allogenic hematopoietic stem cell transplantation (allo-HSCT) recipients aimed to validate the suitability of Lophius’ T-Track® CMV assay to assess the functionality of CMV-reactive effector cells and to predict recurrent CMV reactivation in allo-HSCT patients.

 CMV-CMI study: Cell-mediated immunity for prevention of CMV disease in SOT patients